Vaishnavi-Kahar/FYLE_assignment/README.md

-# Tax Calculator Website
+# Tax Calculator App

+## Overview

-This project is a web-based Tax Calculator designed to help users calculate their income tax based on their input.
-The calculator follows specific rules outlined in the challenge outline and provides real-time error validation to ensure accurate input from users.
+The Tax Calculator App is a web-based application designed to help users calculate their income tax based on their gross annual income, extra income, age group, and applicable deductions.
+The app follows specific tax calculation formulas based on the user's age and total income.
+It provides real-time error validation to ensure accurate input and displays the calculated tax amount in a modal dialog.

-## Assumptions

-- Users are familiar with the terms "Gross Annual Income," "Extra Income," "Age Group," and "Total Applicable Deductions."
-- The tax calculation follows the provided formula strictly.
-- The design and layout are kept simple for clarity and ease of use.

 ## Technologies Used